Convex relaxation approaches for high-dimensional optimal transport: Convex relaxations

 For $\eta \in \P(\mathcal{Z})$ and a measurable function $\Xi:\mathcal{Z}\to\mathbb{R}^{m\times n}$, we define the corresponding moment as

 When $\Xi$ is vector- or matrix-valued, the integral in \eqref{defiint} is understood to be taken elementwise.

 \myitem[D3]{itm:third}(graphs)

 For a graph $G$, let $V(G)$ and $E(G)$ denote its vertex and edge sets, respectively.
-Throughout this paper, all graphs are assumed to be undirected and loop-free.
-Whenever we write $ij \in E(G)$, we implicitly assume that $i < j$.
+Throughout this paper, all graphs are assumed to be undirected and self-loop-free. {We also use integers to denote the vertices of a graph.} Whenever we write $ij \in E(G)$, we implicitly assume that $i < j$.

 We introduce a reference graph $\mathcal{G}$ with vertex set $V(\mathcal{G}) = [K]$, which serves as the underlying structure for the convex relaxation methods developed in this work.
 Without loss of generality, we further assume that $\mathcal{G}$ is connected, since otherwise our models can be decomposed into independent subproblems, each associated with a connected underlying structure.